 It was not clear who would replace Reed on the 4 Aces team in LIV Golf, which begins its fifth season next week in Riyadh.
 Dustin Johnson is the captain, with LIV newcomer Thomas Detry and Thomas Pieters also on the team.

-Perez, who is eligible for the PGA Tour Champions through career money, and Swafford were plaintiffs on the antitrust lawsuit filed against the tour.
+Perez, who is eligible for the PGA Tour Champions through career money, and Swafford were plaintiffs in the antitrust lawsuit filed against the tour.
 Perez and Swafford, who last played LIV Golf in 2024, can return in 2027.
 Perez was part of the LIV broadcast team last year.

 Reed doesn't have the achievements of Koepka, though he has long been a polarizing figure that often overlooks his status as one of the most global players in golf and fiercest competitors.
-He has won 12 times on four tours — often playing in Europe or Asia without big appearance fees — and began his PGA Tour career by going through Monday qualifiers.
+He has won 12 times on four tours — frequently playing in Europe or Asia without big appearance fees — and began his PGA Tour career by going through Monday qualifiers.

 He is best known for taking down Rory McIlroy in a spirited Ryder Cup match at Hazeltine in 2016, and engaging the Scottish crowd when he made his Ryder Cup debut in 2014.